uchicago-2023-capp30122/30122-project-climate_change_is_not_a_joke/README.md

 ![Alt Text](https://github.com/uchicago-capp122-spring23/30122-project-climate_change_is_not_a_joke/blob/main/project_tracker/dashboard_screenshots/4.GDP_Vulnerability%20Datatable.png)

 <p><b>5.
 Project-level graphs</b> -shows the overall project details of the  selected in Country Level filter.
-This has breakdown of count between pre and post Paris agreement, and a plot showing the count and funding amount over time</p>
+This has breakdown of project status between pre and post Paris agreement, and a plot showing the count and funding amount over time</p>

 ![Alt Text](https://github.com/uchicago-capp122-spring23/30122-project-climate_change_is_not_a_joke/blob/main/project_tracker/dashboard_screenshots/5.project_plots.png)

 <p><b>6.
-Data Table</b> -a table showing the individual project details of the selected country</p>
+Data Table</b> -shows the individual project details of the selected country, user can also be directed to the project page through the project url on the last column</p>

 ![Alt Text](https://github.com/uchicago-capp122-spring23/30122-project-climate_change_is_not_a_joke/blob/main/project_tracker/dashboard_screenshots/6.project_datatable.png)